-DATA: A growing body of research links discrimination and the stress it can cause to negative health outcomes.
-Further research documents discrimination and bias against people of color, women, Coloradans who identify as lesbian, gay, bisexual, transgender, or queer, and other groups in the health care system.
+DATA: A growing body of research links discrimination and stress to negative health outcomes.
+Further research documents discrimination or bias against people of color, women, people who identify as lesbian, gay, bisexual, transgender, or queer, and other groups in the health care system.